 Protein in Urine (Proteinuria)

-People with proteinuria have urine with an abnormal amount of protein.
+People with proteinuria have urine containing an abnormal amount of protein.
 The condition is often a sign of

 Healthy kidneys do not allow a significant amount of protein to pass through their filters.
 But filters damaged by kidney disease may let proteins such as albumin leak from the

 Most people who get an organ transplant can go back to work.
 Settling back into your old job can help you feel like yourself again -- and it pays the bills, too.

 Jeffrey D. Punch, MD, chief of the Division of Transplantation at the University of Michigan Health System says that he encourages his patients to go back to work.
 "I advise people to do as much as they can," Punch tells WebMD.
 "It's healthy to be more active and involved."

 But readjusting can be a challenge.
 You may not slide back into...

 Read the Returning to Work After an Organ Transplant article > >